KainNhantumbo/notes-client/README.md

 ### - Version v1.1.0
+- Fixed found bugs, removed unused packages and improved performance.
+- added support to download note data in csv format, group notes by status and priorities in the navigation drawer tabs and, improved support for code blocks rendering in the editor.
 - added support for control and enable or disable editor toolbar each tool.
-- Fixed found bugs, removed unused packages and improved performance.
 ![Toolbar tool twiker demo](/src/assets/toolbar-settings-demo.png "Toolbar tool twiker demo")

 ### - Version v1.0.0
 - Realtime preview (WYSIWYG) note editor and a clean and simple interface to get a distraction-free writing experience.